Making an OIA Request

 Guide to making OIA requests produced by the Ombudsman.

-See the Directory of Official Information to make sure you are looking for your information in the right place.
+See the Directory of Official Information to make sure you’re looking for your information in the right place.

 Our response

-We will respond as soon as reasonably practicable and no later than 20 working days after we receive your request.
+We’ll respond as soon as practical, and no later than 20 working days after we receive your request.
 The OIA allows for extensions in certain circumstances.
-We will let you know if we need an extension.
+We’ll let you know if we need an extension.

 The Act allows us to withhold information for specific reasons.
-If we do this we will explain why.
-You can find out more about withholding information in sections 6, 9 and 18 of the Act.
+If we do this, we’ll explain why.

 Contact us first to see if we can resolve the issue.
 You can also make a complaint to the Office of the Ombudsman.